LAION-AI/audio-dataset/README.md

     Please join us in Discord if you want to know which scattered audio sources we currently focus on, or if you have suggestion about what we should scrape next.

 2. **Process of curated datasets, i.e. convert them to webdataset format** according to the [pipeline](./data_preprocess/README.md)
     - Example: [Clotho](https://zenodo.org/record/4783391#.Yr4en3bMLb2) is an curated audio dataset having its own format, thought we ought to convert it to webdataset format with aid of `data_preprocess/preprocess_clotho.py` and `utils/make_tar_utils.py` .
-For processing details please read the pipeline part.
+For more processing details please read the pipeline part.

     For this type of contribution, it is suggested to **view the datasets in the Todo board** in the  [github project page](https://github.com/orgs/LAION-AI/projects/2) and join us in Discord server.
 Please contact Yuchen Hui in CLAP channel after you have chosen one **from** **Todo board** to process, so that we can keep track of the progress and avoid the case where many people work simultaneously on one dataset.